-Most people assume that the history of rhinoplasties (nose jobs) began in the middle of the last century among Hollywood starlets wanting to improve the appearance of their facial features to get more work.
-While this was certainly true of rhinoplasties starting around the 1930s, the truth is that the procedure has a much longer history, dating back thousands of years.
-This history is quite fascinating, both in terms of how the procedure has evolved over the centuries, as well as how the reasons for undergoing a rhinoplasty procedure have changed.
+Most people assume that the history of rhinoplasties (nose jobs) began in the middle of the last century among Hollywood starlets who wanted to improve their facial features to get more work.
+While this was undoubtedly true of rhinoplasties starting around the 1930s, the truth is that the procedure has a much longer history, dating back thousands of years.
+This history is quite fascinating, both in terms of how the procedure has evolved over the centuries and how the reasons for undergoing a rhinoplasty procedure have changed.

 Early History of Rhinoplasty

 It is important to note that early rhinoplasties were performed to replace a nose lost to illness or injury rather than improve aesthetic appearances.
 The first records of rhinoplasty go back to 3,000 BCE in Egypt.
 In 500 BCE, the Hindu Ayurvedic surgeon Susrata invented a rhinoplasty technique in which a flap of skin from the forehead (called a pedicle) was used to form a new nose.
 This particular technique was then translated into Arabic around 700 BCE.

 In the late 16th century, the Italian surgeon Gaspare Tagliacozzi developed a rhinoplasty technique to reconstruct noses lost due to war injuries.
 In this procedure, a pedicle of skin from the bicep was attached to the nose and bandaged with the patient’s arm in the raised position for about 20 days until the skin had adequately attached to the nose.
 At that point in time, the arm was cut loose, and a second surgery was performed to shape the remaining skin into a new nose.